aaronteoh/streetcred/README.md

 This currently costs abit to download, process and store the data, so I'd be more than happy to accept financial contributions.
 Contributions above the requirements of the current set up will go towards upgrading the instance to run the task more frequently (max once every 5 minutes, the source update frequency of the datasets here).

 <br><br>
-# Running the downloader on your own instance
+# Running the real time downloader on your own instance
 1. Create service account.
 Required permissions:
     - Monitoring (https://cloud.google.com/monitoring/access-control) and storage admin